rooch-network/rooch-book/docs/move-basics/function.md

 In this example, we define a function `add` that takes two arguments of type `u64` and returns their sum.
 The function is called from the `test_add` function, which is a test function located in the same module.
-In the test we compare the result of the `add` function with the expected value and abort the execution if the result is different.
+In the test, we compare the result of the `add` function with the expected value and abort the execution if the result is different.

-## Function declaration
+## Function Declaration

-> There's a convention to call functions in Move with the `snake_case` naming convention.
+> Functions in Move follow the `snake_case` naming convention.
 This means
 > that the function name should be all lowercase with words separated by underscores.
 For example,
 > `do_something`, `add`, `get_balance`, `is_authorized`, and so on.